 4. When you look good in Clothes, you feel good

-You may have heard the term ‘dress to impress.’
-How you dress speak so much about you, even before you open your mouth.
-Studies by psychologist Dr. Frank Bernieri reveal that people make assumptions about others within seconds of meeting them, with clothing playing a crucial part in this first impression.
 This is why when you are going for a job interview or to meet someone of importance, you will find that you change your wardrobe a little bit to become more formal and smart.
 Even if you’re that person who prefers to be in jeans, you’ll find yourself throwing on a nice shirt and a blazer to give you a more complete look.
 People have lost job opportunities just because of the way they dress for an interview.
 A well-dressed person looks confident and will most likely be taken very seriously by anyone they’re talking to.

 Do you know that even the color of your dress matters, for instance, colors that stand out like red are more attractive than the most subdued blacks and greys which are often for funerals and more somber occasions.
 When we become more mindful of our fashion preferences, we can gain insight into our thoughts, emotions, and desires.
 Through intentional dressing, we can find serenity in every thread, just as meditation brings peace to every thought.